aiidateam/aiida-tutorials/docs/pages/2020_BIGMAP/sections/basics.rst

 .. seealso::

-   More details for how to :ref:`run external codes <how-to:run-codes>`.
+   More details on how to :ref:`run external codes <how-to:run-codes>`.

 Let's have a look at the codes that are available to us: